Smithton, Highland

 Smithton (Gaelic: Baile a' Ghobhainn) is a residential area on the eastern outskirts of the city of Inverness, in the Highland council area of Scotland.
 It is located about 5 km east of the city centre, to the north-east of Westhill, and to the south-west of Culloden.
+The rough borders of Smithton are formed by a railway line and Culloden woods.